MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 ### Fallback attribute (part of Language element)

-When using MatchOS, we recommend that you specify a fallback language to install when a match can't be found.
+When using MatchOS, we recommend that you specify a fallback language to install when a matched language isn't supported by Office or can't be found in the local source files.
 To do so, use the "Fallback" attribute.
+For more details, see [Install the same languages as the operating system](overview-of-deploying-languages-in-office-365-proplus.md#install-the-same-languages-as-the-operating-system).

 Example values: